Tohby823/DSA-Project-Documentation-SQL/README.md

 ## Kultra Mega Stores SQL Case Study | DSA Capstone Project

 This project is part of the Data Analysis Capstone from the **DSA Program**, involving the use of SQL to analyze historical order and shipping data from **Kultra Mega Stores (KMS)**.
-The objective is to uncover patterns in sales performance, customer value, shipping efficiency, and regional trends to support business decisions for KMS’s Abuja division.
+The objective is to uncover patterns in sales performance, customer value, shipping efficiency, and regional trends to support business decisions for one of KMS's division.

 ---